polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-parachain/acquire-a-testnet-slot.md

 ## Start the Collator Node

 You must have the ports for the collator publicly accessible and discoverable to enable parachain nodes to peer with Rococo validator nodes to produce blocks.
-You can specify the ports to use with the --port command-line option.
+You can specify the ports with the --port command-line option.
 For example, you can start the collator with a command similar to the following:

 ```bash
 ./target/release/parachain-template-node --collator \